90N45-d3v/dBmonster/README.md

 </p>

 <p align="center">
- With dBmonster you are able to scan for nearby WiFi devices and track them trough the signal strength (<a href="https://en.m.wikipedia.org/wiki/DBm">dBm</a>) of their sent packets.
+ With dBmonster you are able to scan for nearby WiFi devices and track them trough the signal strength (<a href="https://en.m.wikipedia.org/wiki/DBm">dBm</a>) of their sent packets (sniffed with <a href="https://tshark.dev/setup/about/#what-is-tsharkdev">TShark</a>).
  These dBm values will be plotted to a graph with <a href="https://matplotlib.org/">matplotlib</a>.
  It can help you to identify the exact location of nearby WiFi devices (use a <a href="https://simplewifi.com/blogs/news/omni-directional-vs-antennadirectional-antenna">directional WiFi antenna</a> for the best results) or to find out how your <a href="https://www.makeuseof.com/10-diy-long-range-wi-fi-antennas-you-can-make-at-home/">self made antenna</a> works the best (<a href="https://help.ui.com/hc/en-us/articles/115012664088-UniFi-Introduction-to-Antenna-Radiation-Patterns">antenna radiation patterns</a>).
 </p>